TIMBER SALE: JAN 7, 2025

 1 week

-Getting paid quickly and in full for selling timber
+Getting paid for the timber quickly and in full

-Along with their bids, the loggers had been instructed to declare how soon they could pay in full — in advance — and begin the harvest if awarded the contract.
-All their promised start dates are shown in the table above.
+As part of the bidding process, loggers were required to state how soon they could pay in full, in advance, and begin the harvest if awarded the contract.

-She accepted that bid and received full payment on October 31, 2024 and was able to use it to pay the expense from the proceeds.
-She was also able to invest some of it into improving the wildlife habitat for her family’s enjoyment for years to come.
+She accepted that bid, received full payment on October 31, 2024, and was able to cover the expense directly from the proceeds.
+She also used part of the funds to invest in wildlife habitat improvements that her family will enjoy for years to come.